barryf/stream/blog/_posts/2011-05-25-the-recruitment-threesome.md

 1. **Your interview will be relaxed and informal**.
 I want to see you shine and demonstrate your passion.
 It's not for me to grill you or catch you out.
 1. **You'll speak to members of the team who you'll be working with** and you'll be shown around the office where you would sit.
 1. **I will get back to you with feedback straight away**.
 I don't like making candidates sweat or worry.
-1. **If there's anything you've forgotten afterwards, get in touch and ask**.
+1. **If there's anything you've forgotten afterwards, phone/email and ask**.
 The interview is not the end.
 1. **We'll get excited!** A new member of the team is a big deal so if you're successful we'll give you a warm welcome.

-And of course, ahem, I'm hiring so have a look at [our jobs page](http://globaldev.co.uk/jobs)!
+And of course, ahem, I'm hiring for developers, engineers and testers at [globaldev](http://globaldev.co.uk/) so have a look at [our jobs page](http://globaldev.co.uk/jobs) and get in touch.